• About

 • Enrichment

 Physics offers a wide range of enrichment activities both as extra-curricular opportunities and integral to the internal course.
 These include lectures, independent projects, problem-solving competitions, engineering club, robotics competitions, presentations, seminars and astronomy evenings to name but a few.
 The department is exceptionally well equipped with a seismometer, solar telescope and up-to-date data-logging equipment, and there are opportunities to use the facilities for research.
 Indeed, some pupils have had their work published in journals.
-Our observatory offers incredible possibilities in Astronomy and we plan to develop a workshop to enhance pupil independence in practical project work.
-Pupils are also offered the opportunity to compete in Physics competitions throughout the year.
+Our observatory offers incredible possibilities in astronomy, and we have developed a workshop to enhance pupil independence in practical project work.
+Pupils are also offered the opportunity to compete in physics competitions throughout the year.

 • Staff